saylesss88/nix-book/src/nix/hardening_NixOS.md

 > - You would see a generation named `no-kernel-mods` in your generation menu at
 >   boot up giving you a safety hatch.
 You shouldn't need it here, but on more
 >   sketchy or experimental settings it doesn't hurt to have an out.
+> - You can obviously add whichever parameters you had before you started making
+>   changes rather than `lib.mkForce {}`, this is just an example.

 ## Hardening Boot Parameters